 In this tutorial, we’ll show you how to connect to ObjectRocket with Studio 3T, the professional GUI for MongoDB.

-- Download our MongoDB GUI on your Windows, Mac, or Linux machine, in case you haven’t yet.
+- Download Studio 3T on your Windows, Mac, or Linux machine, in case you haven’t yet.

 Connect to ObjectRocket